TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_web_with_python.md

     - method: `addEventListener`
     - event listener: a string named event listener type
     - event handler: a callable function

 #### How to trigger an event in JavaScript?
-Event listeners have a target, which for they listen.
+Event listeners have a target, which they listen for.
 It can be triggered by:
 - mouse actions
 - keyboard actions
 - content load (or change) actions